alexhunsley/patchouli-jsonpatch/README.md

 # Built on top of Patchouli, a generic patching engine

 Patchouli JSON is built on top of [Patchouli Core](https://github.com/alexhunsley/patchouli-core), a generic patching engine.
-You can use Pathcouli Core to make patchers for other kinds of data that use the same DSL described here.
+You can use Pathcouli Core to make patchers for other kinds of data.

 # Project Keywords